Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ### Drag force application

 An example of the time-dependent case of Newton's 2nd law is an object experiencing drag.
+The drag force is a general class of forces that includes (dyamic, i.e motional) friction, air resistance, water drag, and so forth, **all of which point _opposite_ to the direction of motion**.

-For an object falling through atmosphere, the drag force is given by $F_D = -bv$, and the gravitational force is given by $F_G = mg$.
+We first choose our coordinate system to solve the problem.
+For optimal convenience, since the object is falling downwards, it is convenient to choose the $-z$ axis as our positive direction.
+Then, for an object falling through the atmosphere, the drag force is given by $F_D = -bv$, and is velocity-dependent; the gravitational force is given by $F_G = mg$, and is constant.

 Using the principle of superposition of forces, we can add all the individual forces acting on a falling object to obtain: